MurphyPone/murphypone.github.io/src/content/how-to-run-a-digital-hackathon.md

 >
 > 6. Remember that you are only allowed to submit projects made during DemonHacks (and not at other events).

-† - the 4th bullet point may or may nore be relevant, which brings us the the next section
+† - the 4th bullet point may or may not be relevant, which brings us the the next section

 ### Asynchronous Judging